marcopeg/amazing-postgresql/projects/cqrs-in-postgresql/README.md

 ## CQRS Annotation Hyper Table

-The first choice we make is to use a set of 2 tables for storing the full commant state:
+The first choice we make is to use a set of 2 tables for storing the full command state:

-- **Intention:** what is expected to happen ([v1_commands](./src/schema_v1.sql#4))
+- **Command:** what is expected to happen ([v1_commands](./src/schema_v1.sql#4))
 - **Response:** how did it go ([v1_responses](./src/schema_v1.sql#10))

 This way, the only operations that will ever by performed into such tables are:

 - **INSERT:** To propose commands and report status updates
-- **DELETES:** To manage data retention, and this is technically optional
+- **DELETE:** To manage data retention, and this is technically optional

 ### Insert a Command

-This operation is a standard `INSERT` statement.
-It is non blocking and it will hardly fail.
+This operation is a standard `INSERT` statement, it is non blocking and it will hardly fail:

 ```sql
 INSERT INTO "v1_commands"